joshiayush/inb/README.md

 to enter this field every time it has to automate LinkedIn.

-_Note:_ Program only stores these field as cache if it has both of the
+_Note:_ Program only stores these fields as cache if it has both of the

 fields available.